k-Mixup Regularization for Deep Learning via Optimal Transport: Implementation and Experiments

+For Tiny ImageNet, we again see that for each $\alpha$ / $\xi$, the best generalization performance is for some $k > 1$ (note that the $\xi$ are larger for Tiny ImageNet than MNIST due to differences in normalization and size of the images).
+The lowest error rate overall is achieved with $k=16$ and $\xi = 1000$: $35.67$\%, and improvement of 1.91\% over the best 1-mixup and an improvement of 2.83\% over ERM.
+In both datasets, we see that for each perturbation size value $\xi$, the best generalization performance is for some $k > 1$, but that the positive effect of increasing $k$ is seen most clearly for larger $\xi$.
+This strongly supports the notion that $k$-mixup is significantly more effective than 1-mixup at designing an effective vicinal distribution for larger perturbation budgets.
+The lowest overall error rates are achieved for relatively high $\xi$ and high $k$.

-Additionally, we show training curves (performance as a function of epoch) for CIFAR-10 in Figure \ref{fig:Conv}, averaged over 20 random trials.
-The training speed (test accuracy in terms of epoch) for 1-mixup and 32-mixup shows no loss of convergence speed with $k=32$ mixup, with (if anything) $k=32$ showing a slight edge.
+Additionally, we show training curves (performance as a function of epoch) demonstrating that the use of $k$-mixup does not affect training convergence.
+These are shown for ResNet-18 on CIFAR-10 in Figure \ref{fig:Conv}, which is indicative of what is seen across all our experiments.
+The training speeds (test accuracy in terms of epoch) for 1-mixup and 32-mixup show no loss of convergence speed with $k=32$-mixup, with (if anything) $k=32$ showing a slight edge.
 The discontinuity at epoch 100 is due to our reduction of the learning rate at epochs 100 and 150 to aid convergence (used throughout our image experiments).
-The train accuracy shows similar convergence profile between 1- and 32-mixup; the difference in absolute accuracy here (and the reason it is less than the test accuracy) is because the training distribution is the mixup-modified vicinal distribution.
+The train accuracy shows a similar convergence profile between 1- and 32-mixup; the difference in absolute accuracy here (and the reason it is less than the test accuracy) is because the training distribution is the mixup-modified vicinal distribution.
 The curve for $k=32$ is higher, especially for $\alpha = 10$, because the induced vicinal distribution and labels are more consistent with the true distribution, due to the better matches from optimal transport.
-The large improvement in train accuracy is remarkable given the high dimension of the CIFAR-10 data space, since it indicates that $k=32$ mixup is able to find significantly more consistent matches than $k=1$ mixup.
+The large improvement in train accuracy is remarkable given the high dimension of the CIFAR-10 data space, since it indicates that $k=32$-mixup is able to find significantly more consistent matches than $k=1$-mixup.

-Figure \ref{fig:CIFAR100} shows results for CIFAR-100 and SVHN, with a Resnet-18 architecture.
-As before, for fixed $\alpha$, the best performance is achieved for some $k > 1$.
-The improvement of the best $k$-mixup over the best 1-mixup is 0.53\% for CIFAR-100 and 0.12\% for SVHN.
-For fixed high $\alpha=10$, the $k$-mixup improvement over 1-mixup rises to 2.02\% for CIFAR-100, possibly indicating that the OT matches yield better interpolation between classes, aiding generalization.

-\textbf{Manifold mixup.} We compare to Manifold Mixup \cite{verma_manifold_2018}, which helps in settings like those in Figure \ref{fig:toyEgs} by making interpolations more meaningful.
-It performs mixup at random layers (random per minibatch), not only in the input space.
-This extends to ``manifold $k$-mixup:'' $k$-mixup in the hidden layers as well as the input layers.
-We use settings in \cite{verma_manifold_2018}, i.e., for PreAct ResNet18, the mixup layer is randomized (coin flip) between the input space and the output of the first residual block.\footnote{See \texttt{https://github.com/vikasverma1077/manifold\_mixup}}